christinec-dev/Data-Projects/Data Analysis (EDA)/Car_Crash_Reports_EDA/readME.md

 The objective of this Exploratory Data Analysis (EDA) is to explore and understand the factors influencing vehicle accidents.
 The dataset, sourced from [Data.Gov](https://catalog.data.gov/dataset/crash-reporting-drivers-data), provides comprehensive information on road accidents, such as collision severity, weather conditions, road types, and contributing elements, offering valuable insights for the analysis and enhancement of overall road safety measures.

-#### Research Questions

-## 1. Introduction

-The objective of this Exploratory Data Analysis (EDA) is to explore and understand the factors influencing vehicle accidents.
-The dataset, sourced from [Data.Gov](https://catalog.data.gov/dataset/crash-reporting-drivers-data), provides comprehensive information on road accidents, such as collision severity, weather conditions, road types, and contributing elements, offering valuable insights for the analysis and enhancement of overall road safety measures.

 ### Research Questions
 - **Route Types and Accidents:**
     - Which route types have the highest frequency of accidents?